 Previously developed packages are either integrated within them or are no more developed.
 For instance, the modules of the Software Package MAOS (for multiple-reference and/or multiconjugate AO systems modelling) were included within the new version of the Software Package CAOS, the modules of the Software Package PAOLAC (a simple CAOS interface for the analytic IDL code PAOLA developped by Laurent Jolissaint - PAOLAC stands for PAOLA within Caos) will be part of a forthcoming version of the Software Package CAOS, and the Software Package SPHERE (especially developped for the VLT planet finder SPHERE) is no more developed.

 From this web-page (still awful but hopefully useful) you will be able to download the last distributed version of the CAOS PSE 7.0, as well as the Software Package CAOS 7.0 and the Software Package AIRY 7.1.

 There is also a specific web-page about the Software Package AIRY, and all the research work done with it here.

-In addition you can find hereafter the two posters which will be presented at the next Astronomical Telescopes+Instrumentation SPIE conference in Edinburgh the 30 of June 2016 (one for the Software Package CAOS: poster #9909-319, and one for the Software Package AIRY: poster #9909-297), and two useful tutorials of the PSE global user interface (one using the Software Package CAOS -- but a somehow old version of it -- and a more recent one using the Software Package AIRY).
+In addition you can find hereafter the two posters which have been presented at the last Astronomical Telescopes+Instrumentation SPIE conference in Edinburgh the 30 of June 2016 (one for the Software Package CAOS: poster #9909-319, and one for the Software Package AIRY: poster #9909-297), and two useful tutorials of the PSE global user interface (one using the Software Package CAOS -- but a somehow old version of it -- and a more recent one using the Software Package AIRY).